 Alternative Solvents

-Usually, it is not possible to simply find a ‘drop-in replacement’ for a solvent due to the fact that the solvent can affect various parameters including:
+Usually, it is not possible to simply find a ‘drop-in replacement’ for a solvent because the solvent can affect various parameters including:

 Biotransformations are particularly susceptible to solvent effects.

-It is important to consider the process as a whole, and not focus solely on one aspect, as solvents are generally used throughout the process for example as reaction medium, and in work-up and purification.
-Awareness of where the solvent comes from and how it is made is also important, for example in terms of energy consumption, hazards, raw materials and by-products.
+It is important to consider the process as a whole and not focus solely on one aspect, as solvents are generally used throughout the process, for example, as reaction medium, in work-up, and purification.
+Awareness of where the solvent comes from and how it is made is also important, for example, in terms of energy consumption, hazards, raw materials and by-products.

 Solvent replacement is not a straightforward process, and all replacements will have both advantages and disadvantages that should be taken into consideration when making a decision.
-A perhaps obvious solution is to avoid or minimise use of solvents in the first place.
-Other options include: using less toxic solvents; using solvents that are renewable (i.e. not derived from petrochemicals); and avoiding the use of VOCs (volatile organic compounds).
-However, replacing volatile solvents with ones with low vapour pressure/high boiling points can potentially lead to other complications.
-By their inherent nature, volatile solvents are easy to distil and therefore are relatively easy to purify, whereas recycling of solvents with low vapour pressure/high boiling points can be difficult (and also energy intensive).
+A perhaps obvious solution is to avoid or minimize the use of solvents in the first place.
+Other options include using less toxic solvents, using solvents that are renewable (i.e., not derived from petrochemicals), and avoiding the use of volatile organic compounds (VOCs).
+However, replacing volatile solvents with ones with low vapor pressure/high boiling points can potentially lead to other complications.
+By their inherent nature, volatile solvents are easy to distill and therefore are relatively easy to purify, whereas recycling of solvents with low vapor pressure/high boiling points can be difficult (and also energy intensive).